 - Once you have accepted a non-academic internship, you may request approval of the internship as the basis for COMP 293.
 An REU (Research Experiences for Undergraduates) or other academic research experience is not appropriate for this course.

-- Your next step is to download and fill in the form (standard PDF, editable PDF).
+- Your next step is to download and fill in the form (on the learning contracts page).
 This will be the basis for your discussion with the Director of Undergraduate Studies (an in-person discussion, not an email exchange).
 The learning contract must be specific enough that it is possible to identify the work that is being done and the supervisor can verify that the work was done satisfactorily–a job description is rarely specific enough to be acceptable.
 Completing the contract sometimes requires additional discussion with your internship supervisor.

 Note about the learning contract: In many cases, internship jobs are not completely defined before they begin or may change based on business needs.
 There is, therefore, a required checkpoint two weeks after the beginning of the internship to clarify or confirm the work that the student is doing.
 The supervisor is to send an email to the Director of Undergraduate Studies with this information.

 - Once the internship description is at a satisfactory level of detail, the learning contract must be signed by the student and the student’s supervisor during the internship (not a human resources representative) and approved by the DUS.
 The supervisor’s signature may be scanned and printed, but it may not be simply typed; the student’s signature must be original.